 Listserv's and/or distribution lists: Use of email addresses that are part of a listserv or other distribution list require documentation of approval from an individual that has the authority to approve the use of email to contact individuals for research purposes.
-An email is sufficient as long as the email includes the name and title (where applicable) of who provided the permission and the thread clearly indicates an understanding of how the email addresses will be used.
+An email is sufficient as long as the email includes the name and title of the person who provided the permission and the thread clearly indicates an understanding of how the email addresses will be used.

-Mass emailing at WU is prohibited unless you have the approval of the applicable WU employee who is the holder of that list.
+Mass emailing: Mass emailing at WU is prohibited unless you have the approval of the applicable WU department.